muhme/quote_joomla/README.md

 ### joomla-cypress

 As a base for the Cypress test automation [joomla-projects/joomla-cypress](https://github.com/joomla-projects/joomla-cypress) is used.
-Currently my fork is used until all fixes and pull request are done.
+Currently my fork is used until all the fixes are done with the pull request.
 To install the dependencies do:
 ```
 $ npm i
 ```